jessicarush/react-notes/react_with_flask_api.md

 But for this example, we are assuming that in production we intend to serve the React frontend from the **same domain and port** as the Flask backend.

-In the meantime, we can configure a [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) in the `package.json` file of the React project.
+In the meantime, if using *create-react-app* we can configure a [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) in the `package.json` file of the React project.
 This allows the app to "pretend" it's making requests from the same port as the backend, thereby avoiding all CORS issues.

 ```json
   "proxy": "http://127.0.0.1:5000",